Welcome to Cuddling in Reykjavik

 It is well documented and acknowledged even by medical professionals, that touch is essential to newborns.
 What baffles me is why we think we grow out of this need as I’ve seen nothing to suggest that.
 I believe it is just as important to adults as it is to babies.

 Now how do you get your required level of touching, especially if you don’t have a partner or your partner has different needs from you.
-Let me introduce you to the concepts of cuddle parties and professional cuddlers.
+Let me introduce you to the concepts of cuddle events and professional cuddlers, both available here at CuddleGeek.

 Professional cuddling is one on one cuddling at a mutually agreed upon time and location and thus offers you a more concentrated time and more flexibility in scheduling and locations.
-There are multiple professional cuddlers all over the Seattle Metro area, in cities like Bellevue, Kirkland, Bothell, Redmond, Renton, Tukwilla, Woodinville, etc. Many of them will also come to you if that is where you prefer to cuddle.
 You book specific time with a specific cuddler.
 This time is dedicated to you and is all about you.
 With professional cuddling, you have someone that can guide you through various exercises or let you take the lead.
 While these are more focused and flexible, they will end up costing you significantly more.
+You can read more about my professional cuddling on my sessions page